 Uphold Strong Intellectual Property Rights (IPR) Protections: The International Union for the Protection of New Plant Varieties (UPOV) sets guidelines for IPR for new varieties of plants.
-Acceding to the 1991 Act of the UPOV Convention has been a requirement found in all U.S. free trade agreements since NAFTA so plant breeders have access to globally harmonized protection for their new varieties.
-The 1991 Act provides the best protection and assurance for U.S. plant breeders conducting business internationally, while still affording the farmer's exemption.
+ASTA commends Kenya for acceding to the 1991 Act of the UPOV Convention, which has been a requirement found in all U.S. free trade agreements since NAFTA.
+The Act ensures plant breeders have access to globally harmonized protection for their new varieties.
+This provides the best protection and assurance for U.S. and Kenyan plant breeders conducting business internationally, while still affording the farmer's exemption.